mikelittle/accessible-tag-cloud-widget/accessible-tag-cloud-widget/trunk/README.txt

 add_filter( 'widget_tag_cloud_args', 'twentysixteen_widget_tag_cloud_args' );

+The plugin includes enough CSS to style the tag cloud on your site.
+If you theme includes the appropriate CSS already, you can turn off the css using the 'atc_widget_include_css' filter.
+Simply return false.

 This is the long description.
 No limit, and you can use Markdown (as well as in the following sections).